zaguiini/axios-authorized/README.md

 Basically, you need to have a valid `access_token` to consume one resource.
 If that `access_token` is invalid, though, you generally get one `401` error right in your face.
 To solve that, you must refresh your `access_token` using one `refresh_token` and retry the request.
-If everything goes wrong, then generally the user is logged out and sent back to the `login` page.
+If everything goes wrong, then usually the user is logged out and sent back to the login page.

 That is a lot of stuff and it seems to be a common pattern: I have faced that situation in, at least, four projects.
-So I've decided to make this simple package!
+So I've decided to make this simple package to solve this problem!

 ## Installing